 Day 7.
 Veligandu Island

-Shopping at Veligandu Island is among the best activities to do in the seven days itineraries in the Maldives.
+Shopping at Veligandu Island is among the best activities to do in the seven days itinerary in the Maldives.
 Visit Veligandu Island between July and August.
 Market regions, as well as small and big shopping hubs, are featured on the island.

 Therefore, be sure, to pick up some of the souvenirs from here and take them home.
 Thanks to the Veligandu Island Resort and Spa for the peace and privacy it provides to its customer, so you can stay over here stress-free.

-Celebrate your trip by shopping for local trinkets, colorful shell jewelry, and ocean pean accessories that are sold on the island, like hot cakes.
+Celebrate your trip by shopping for local trinkets, colorful shell jewelry, and ocean pean accessories that are sold on the island, like hotcakes.
 Stop for lunch at a four-star restaurant in the resort and enjoy a meal on a beach table on the island.

 You can reach the site in one-hour time from Rangali Island.
-Immerse yourself into the overhead sights outlook of the northwest Male atolls and take in the fantastic bird-eye views of the tropical wobbling palms and crystalline shallow waters of Veligandu Island.
+Immerse yourself into the overhead sights and outlook of the northwest Male atolls and take in the fantastic bird-eye views of the tropical wobbling palms and crystalline shallow waters of Veligandu Island.

 To reach Male, it takes twenty minutes on a seaplane ride, so, a seaplane cruise should be for your amazing Maldivian itinerary.